School Severe Weather and Natural Disaster Response

 • Gang activity

-To streamline reporting of safety incidents and to request the right help immediately—from wherever the staff member or volunteer is in the facility—you should leverage a mobile panic button.
+To streamline reporting of safety incidents and to request the right help immediately—from wherever the staff member or volunteer is in the facility—you should leverage a mobile application or wearable panic button.
 Initiating the button should alert shelter management and security personnel of the incident, so they can respond accurately and promptly before the situation escalates.